Protecting your child from identity theft

-And safeguarding your children’s information to help prevent child identity theft comes with the territory.
-Children’s Social Security Numbers can be used to apply for credit cards and more—and it can take years for parents to discover the fraudulent activity.
+Fraudsters can use children’s Social Security Numbers to apply for credit cards and more.
+And it can take years for parents to discover the fraudulent activity.

 A 2011 survey from Carnegie Mellon University’s CyLab found that the rate of identity theft for children was 51 times higher than that of adults, according to a Wisconsin Public Radio story.

 “Luckily, it is a very rare occurrence.
-However, it is definitely something all parents and guardians need to be watchful for and actively aware of in today’s society,” says Kelly Liddle, fraud specialist at Dupaco Community Credit Union.
+However, it is definitely something all parents and guardians need to be watchful for and actively aware of in today’s society,” said Jill Gogel, assistant vice president, fraud services at Dupaco Community Credit Union.
 “Fraudsters prey on opportunity.”

 Ask questions

-Never hand over your children’s personal information, including Social Security Numbers, until you have asked what it will be used for and are satisfied with the answers, Liddle says.
-Other questions you can ask include: What is the purpose?
-How are you going to protect the data?
-“Often, if a business or doctor’s office are asked these questions, they realize they don’t necessarily need the information,” Liddle says.
+Never hand over your children’s personal information, including Social Security Numbers, until you ask what it will be used for and are satisfied with the answers, Gogel said.

 Shred old documents